Going solo with EF Ultimate Break

 I knew we were really friends when...

 Maria: It was about halfway through the Costa Rica trip and we were in a small town called Monteverde.
-We were all already friends by then, but this was the first time that we all went out together, and we all stayed out till like four in the morning, drinking, dancing, having a good time.
+We were all already friends by then, but this was the first time that we all went out together, and we all stayed out till like 4:00am drinking, dancing, having a good time.
 From there on out it was like we were a family.

 Jane: One stop on the Australia tour is Coffs Harbour, and I remember all of us thought it was too quiet compared to all the other cities.
 But we decided to go out anyway, and we found this convenience store not too far from the hotel, and we all got some ice cream.
 I still remember that moment, just sitting outside the convenience store, having this ice cream, just really enjoying each other’s company.
 I remember feeling at the time that it’s not really about where you are but who you’re with that matters.